Rhys Oates: Hartlepool United

 Oates signed for Hartlepool for a second time on 1 August 2020 following his release from Morecambe.
 Oates made his debut in his second spell at Hartlepool as a substitute in a 2–1 win against Aldershot Town.
 His first goal of the 2020–21 season came in his twelfth appearance of the season in a 4–0 win over Stockport County.
 Following an injury to goalkeeper Ben Killip against Boreham Wood (and with no goalkeepers on the bench), Oates played in goal for the remainder of the match from the 39th minute.
 Hartlepool drew the match 2–2 with Oates conceding no goals.

 Oates reached double figures for the 2020–21 season with two goals in a 7–2 victory against Wealdstone.
 Following the arrival of Luke Armstrong in December 2020, the pair would form a strong partnership that brought over 30 goals.
 This good form saw him score his highest goal tally for a season of 17 goals.

 This included a brace in the play-off eliminator win against Bromley.
 He was then voted as the Players' and Fans' Player of the Year.
-Oates then scored the only goal in the play-off semi final as Hartlepool beat Stockport County to book a place in the final.
-Oates got the assist in the 2021 National League play-off Final as Hartlepool defeated Torquay United on penalties after an initial 1–1 draw to gain promotion back to the Football League.
+Oates then scored the only goal in the play-off semi-final as Hartlepool beat Stockport County to book a place in the final.
+Oates got the assist in the 2021 National League play-off final as Hartlepool defeated Torquay United on penalties after an initial 1–1 draw to gain promotion back to the Football League.

 Mansfield Town

 On 8 July 2021, Oates joined Mansfield Town on a two-year contract after the expiration of his contract with Hartlepool.
 On his exit from Hartlepool, manager Dave Challinor criticised Oates for the manner of his departure in an official statement by the club claiming that he didn't communicate to any of Hartlepool's staff of his final decision.
 He scored a fifth-minute winner in an FA Cup away tie against Sunderland at the Stadium of Light.
-Oates started for Mansfield in the 2022 EFL League Two play-off Final, a 3–0 defeat to Port Vale, however he finished the season with 12 goals.
+Oates started for Mansfield in the 2022 EFL League Two play-off final, a 3–0 defeat to Port Vale, however he finished the season with 12 goals.
 On 29 October 2022, Oates signed a contract extension until the summer of 2024.

+In January 2024, manager Nigel Clough confirmed that Oates would be out for a period of nine months due to a knee injury.
+On 6 June 2024, Oates was announced to have signed a new one-year contract with the club.

+On 7 May 2025 the club announced it had triggered an extension to the player's contract.